AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 ### Network operations

+#### Protocols

 **Network protocols**: Set of rules used by two or more devices on a network to describe the order of delivery and the structure of the data.
 They serve as instructions that come with the information in the data packet that tell the receiving device what to do with the data.
 They're like a common language that allows devices all across the world to communicate with and understand each other.
 Some protocols have vulnerabilities that malicious actors exploit (example: somebody may use DNS protocol for diverting traffic from a legitimate website to a malicious one).
-Types of network protocols: communication, management, security.
-Examples:
+Protocols from the Application layer (layer 7) are assigned **port numbers** by the IANA (Internet Assigned Numbers Authority).
+There're 3 types of network protocols: Communication, Management, Security.

+OSI model:

 7. **Application layer**: HTTP, HTTPS, SMTP, DNS...
 6. **Presentation layer**: -
 5. **Session layer**: -
 4. **Transport layer**: TCP, UDP...
 3. **Network layer**: -
-2. **Data link layer**: NCP, HDLC, SDLC...
+2. **Data link layer**: NCP, HDLC, SDLC, ARP...
 1. **Physical layer**: -

+TCP/IP model:

 - Network access layer: ARP...
-- Internet layer: IP, ICMP...
+- Internet layer: IP, ICMP, NAT...
-- Transport layer: TCP, UDP...
+- Transport layer: TCP, UDP, NAT...
-- Application layer: DNS, HTTP, HTTPS, SNMP, SMTP, SFTP, SSH, FTP...
+- Application layer: DNS, HTTP, HTTPS, SNMP, SMTP, SFTP, FTP, SSH, DHCP, SSH, Telnet, POP, IMAP...

-**IP** (Internet Protocol): Set of standards that allow communication between two networks (then, TCP/UDP delivers the data packets to the corresponding service).
-The IP address works like an address for each private network.

-**ARP** (Address Resolution Protocol): Used to determine MAC address of the next router or device on the path.

 Example: To access a webpage we may use these protocols: